emfeltham/FormulaCompiler.jl/docs/src/integration/standardized_predictors.md

 ### For Margins.jl Users

 If you're using Margins.jl (which builds on FormulaCompiler), marginal effects are automatically on the original scale.
-See [Margins.jl STANDARDIZATION.md](https://github.com/...) for comprehensive details on how standardized predictors are handled in marginal effects analysis.
+Margins.jl handles standardized predictors correctly through FormulaCompiler's automatic chain rule application.

 ### Validation